eth-p/uni-chip8/docs/project/Product-Document.md

 The project repository contains in-house tools which will help developers maintain code and repository quality.

 These tools have been designed to run in a Linux terminal, therefore we ask that all developers have the capacity to run bash scripts on their primary environment.
+The end of this section details basic requirements that all developers should have on their development environment.

 `sct` is the command file to execute in the repository root directory.
-A command in the following table is executed as follows: `./sct CMD`.
 To view the command list in terminal, execute `./sct` without any trailing command.

+A command in the following table is executed as follows: `./sct command`.

 <!--- I changed the purpose text for some commands to explicitly indicate that the
 commands work on the local repository --->